 Buying something for yourself now and then doesn’t hurt anyone – right?
 Not necessarily!

-That latte or phone game app may seem harmless every time you buy it – but these are small, frequent expenses that add up quickly over time.
+That fast food meal, latte, or phone game app may seem harmless every time you buy it – but these are small, recurring expenses that add up quickly over time.

 Ignoring Debt Collectors When They Call You At Home And Work

-You may be able to ignore them for a while, but eventually, you’re going to have to deal with your debt collectors.
+You may be able to ignore them for a while, but eventually, you will have to deal with your debt collectors.

 Not Being Able To Budget Based On Your Actual Incomes And Outgoes Over Extended Periods Of Time